 The days are drawing in and the temperature’s dropping, so as well as hats, scarves and Christmas presents, it’s time to start thinking about winter skincare.

 It’s no surprise that those bitingly cold but beautifully clear winter days can bring with them more than a rosy glow to the cheeks.
 For some people, winter weather can mean dry, cracking skin, as it’s forced to endure extreme temperature fluctuations caused by chilly late-night shopping trips followed by holing up at home with the heating turned to max.

 As soon as we turn the heat on indoors, the skin begins to dry out.
 Chapped lips and blotchy, flaky skin become a real problem, and common skin conditions such as eczema and rosacea can be exacerbated.

 So what can be done to protect the skin from the worst effects of winter?
+We recommend changing your skincare routine to suit the weather changes.
 We’ve put together some ideas on the best winter skincare regimes to help you embrace the festive season.